Marcus Garvey: Ideology

 Ideologically, Garvey was a black nationalist.
-Generally referring to dark-skinned peoples of African descent as "Negroes", he and the UNIA insisted that that term should be capitalized, thus according dignity and respect to those whom it described.
+Generally referring to dark-skinned peoples of African descent as "Negroes", he and the UNIA insisted that that term should be capitalized, thus affording dignity and respect to those whom it described.
 His ideas were influenced by a range of sources.
 According to Grant, while he was living in London, Garvey displayed "an amazing capacity to absorb political tracts, theories of social engineering, African history and the Western Enlightenment."
 Garvey was exposed to the ideas about race that were prevalent at the time; his ideas on race were also heavily informed by the writings of Edward Wilmot Blyden and by his work in London with Dusé Mohamed Ali.

 During the late 1910s and 1920s, Garvey was also influenced by the ideas of the Irish independence movement, to which he was sympathetic.
 He saw strong parallels between the subjugation of Ireland and the global subjugation of black people, and identified strongly with the Irish independence leader Éamon de Valera.
 In 1922, he sent a message to Valera stating that "We believe Ireland should be free even as Africa shall be free for the Negroes of the world.
 Keep up the fight for a free Ireland."

 For Garvey, Ireland's Sinn Féin and the Irish independence movement served as blueprints for his own black nationalist cause.
-In July 1919 he stated that "the time has come for the Negro race to offer up its martyrs upon the altar of liberty even as the Irish [had] given a long list from Robert Emmet to Roger Casement."
-He also expressed admiration for the Indian independence movement, which was seeking independence from British rule in India, describing Mahatma Gandhi as "one of the noblest characters of the day".
+In July 1919, he stated that "the time has come for the Negro race to offer up its martyrs upon the altar of liberty even as the Irish [had] given a long list from Robert Emmet to Roger Casement."
+He also expressed admiration for the Indian independence movement, which was seeking an end to British rule in India, describing Mahatma Gandhi as "one of the noblest characters of the day".

+Views on Colourism/Complexionism within the Black Community

+Garvey believed that darker-skinned Black people were often marginalized, and he sought to challenge systems that favoured lighter-skinned individuals in leadership and social status.
+His philosophy was rooted in racial pride and self-reliance, encouraging Black people to celebrate their African features and reject Eurocentric beauty standards.

+His views sometimes led to tensions with figures like W.E.B.
+Du Bois, who was of mixed heritage and whom Garvey accused of catering to elite, lighter-skinned Black Americans.